Spinoco/fs2-kafka/README.md

 - Query metadata from kafka cluster
 - Query offset range for topic / partition

-For the compression of messages fs2-kafka supports GZIP and Snappy compression alghrothms.
+For the compression of messages fs2-kafka supports GZIP and Snappy compression.

 fs2-kafka supports versions since 0.8.2 until 0.10.2 of kafka cluster with protocols.
-The protocols are crosstested against the different versions of kafka (i.e. 0.10.2 is tested to wrok ok with 0.8.2, 0.9.x, 0.10, 0.10.1 and 0.10.2 protocols).
+The protocols are cross-tested against the different versions of kafka (i.e. 0.10.2 is tested to wrok ok with 0.8.2, 0.9.x, 0.10, 0.10.1 and 0.10.2 protocols).

 ## SBT